department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit and review an inquiry/Conversation guides/Dependent guide.md

 * How do they decide which channel to use when they contact the VA?
 * Do they specify the device they use (tablet, mobile, desktop)?

-## Submit an inquiry - 35 minutes
+## Submit an inquiry - 25 minutes

 Thanks, it’s helpful to learn about some of your experience with the VA.

 Next, I’d like to share some ideas with you so we can get your feedback.
 In the Zoom chat, I'm going to send you a link to a prototype.
-I mentioned earlier a prototype is like a pretend version of a website.
+I mentioned earlier a prototype is like a test version of a website.

 > Send Sketch link in Zoom chat.